 Why Senior Scams Target Older Adults

-Senior scams are rarely random.
-Older adults are often targeted because they may have savings, pensions, or other financial resources accumulated over time.
 Many seniors are also more likely to answer phone calls, respond politely, or take requests at face value, especially when the contact appears to come from a bank, government agency, or service provider.

 Isolation can also increase vulnerability.
 Seniors who live alone or have limited daily social interaction may be more receptive to unsolicited calls or messages that feel friendly or reassuring.
-Scammers take advantage of this by presenting themselves as helpful, authoritative, or emotionally invested.
+Staying socially engaged through activities and hobbies can help reduce feelings of isolation and build confidence when dealing with unfamiliar requests.
+For more ideas, see our guide to hobbies for seniors.

-Regular conversations about finances, unexpected calls, and online activity can significantly reduce the effectiveness of senior scams.
+Scammers take advantage of these circumstances by presenting themselves as helpful, authoritative, or emotionally invested.
+Regular conversations about finances, unexpected calls, and online activity can help families spot warning signs early and reduce the effectiveness of scams targeting seniors.

 Common Types of Senior Scams to Watch For